erinvdoyle/tarot/README.md

 <details>
   <summary>A missing stylesheet semicolon that affected the layout (click)</summary>
 <img src="assets/documentation/bug3.png">
 <p>Several hours were spent trying to debug my JavaScript as I failed to recognize an obvious syntactical error in my CSS.
-I learned the importance of my working tree as I retraced each change between commits until I found the culprit: A missed semicolon</p>
+I learned the importance of my working tree as I finally retraced each change between commits until I found the culprit: A missed semicolon in the css for the *Tarot Quiz Insructions Area*</p>
 </details>

 <details>
   <summary>A missing comma in script.js that broke the entire site! (click)</summary>
-<p>No image for this one as there was no visible error; the main navigation buttons simply stopped working and neither of the gameplay areas were accessible.
+<p>No image for this one as there was no visible error; the main navigation buttons simply stopped working and neither of the gameplay instructions areas were accessible.
 I consulted the differences in code between my recent commit and the one before it and realized my mistake.
 After updating my tarotDeck array in JavaScript, I neglected to place a comma after one of the array items</p>
 </details>

 ## Unsolved Bugs